qcif/rdsi-arms/test/arms-test-plan.md

 ### Procedure

 1. First assessor makes an assessment
-    1. Login as the first assessor.
+    1. Login as the first assessor:assessor.
     2. Click on the edit icon of the request.
     3. Select the "Accept for ReDS" radio button for the recommendation.
     4. Select the "Accept recommended size" radio button.